FerencoVonMatterhorn/therapiezentrum-horvay/frontend/public/images/README.md

 - `standort1-placeholder.jpg` - Location 1 image
 - `standort2-placeholder.jpg` - Location 2 image

-Please replace these placeholder images with actual photos of your therapy center, team, and facilities.

 **Note:** Images in the `public` folder are served from the root URL, so references in HTML should use `images/filename.jpg` (not `assets/images/filename.jpg`).